Danpc11/mechanogenomic-virtual-cell-/README.md

 - contact inhibition;
 - temporal relaxation;
 - monotonic fibrosis-stage response;
-- sensitivity of the traction optimum to clutch and motor parameters.
+- sensitivity of the traction optimum to clutch and motor parameters;
+- stiffness-dependent relaxation time tau(E);
+- the VirtualCell interface and state vector;
+- gene response-shape predictions (sigmoid / weak-power / linear);
+- benchmark: full model generalizes and captures the temporal law;
+- sensitivity: nc and laminAC dominate (matching inference);
+- bootstrap confidence interval on the stiffness fold-change.

+The suite currently contains **16 validations** and runs in CI.

 ---